Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 ## Getting value

-To get the value of slider, access it using the `value` property.
+To get the value of Slider, access it using the `value` property.

 ```html
 <ef-slider value="1" min="0" max="10"></ef-slider>